sz-sebestyen/social-media-dashboard/README.md

 # Social media dashboard

-I got this exercise at Codecool.
+I got this exercise in Codecool's junior fronted developer course.
 I implemented the given design of a webpage with react and sass.
 The page shows information about ones social medias, such as follower and like changes.

 A screenshot of me finished work:
 ![Screenshot of the finished project](/screenshots/desktop.png)